Ramanujan Bigraphs: Introduction

 Our methods and proofs are different from those in \cite{Cartwright1993Groupsactingsimply}.
-Any group acting simply-transitively on a contractible simplicial complex has a nice presentation coming from the complex \cite{Brown1984Presentationsgroupsacting}, and \cite{Cartwright1993Groupsactingsimply} look for matrix subgroups of $PGL_{3}\left(\Q_{p}\right)$ having the presentation coming from the $\widetilde{A}_{2}$-building. \\ In contrast, in Section \ref{subsec:lattices-transitive} we use the Mass formula of \cite{gan2001exact}, which is an explicit form for Prasad's volume formula (which is in itself an extension of Siegel's formula), to show that the groups in cases ($\EE$), ($\GG$), ($\MM$), ($\CC$) above with natural choices of maximal compact subgroups $K$ are of class number one, i.e.
+Any group acting simply-transitively on a contractible simplicial complex has a nice presentation coming from the complex \cite{Brown1984Presentationsgroupsacting}, and \cite{Cartwright1993Groupsactingsimply} look for matrix subgroups of $PGL_3\left(\Q_p\right)$ having a presentation coming from the $\widetilde{A}_2$-building.
+In contrast, in Section \ref{subsec:lattices-transitive} we use the Mass formula of \cite{gan2001exact}, which is an explicit form of Prasad's volume formula (which is in itself an extension of Siegel's formula), to show that the groups in cases ($\EE$), ($\GG$), ($\MM$), ($\CC$) above are of class number one with respect to natural choices of adelic open compact subgroups $K$, i.e.

-which implies that the principal $S$-arithmetic lattices $\Gamma^p_{(\ast)}$ in the corresponding unitary groups act transitively on the hyperspecial vertices of the building.
+This implies that the principal $S$-arithmetic lattices $\Gamma^p_{(\ast)}$ in the corresponding unitary groups act transitively on the hyperspecial vertices of the building.
 To apply the Mass formula, we need a close examination of the parahoric subgroups, which we do in Section \ref{subsec:lattices-parahorics}.

-In Section \ref{subsec:lattices-simply} we show that the congruence conditions on the lattices $\Lambda^p_{(\ast)}$ given in Theorem \ref{thm-simply-transitive} remove the non-trivial stabilizers of vertices, without losing the transitivity property.
-For our Mumford ($\MM$) and CMSZ ($\CC$) lattices, we manage to find congruence conditions which ensure that no non-Ramanujan eigenvalues appear in the quotient of the building/tree by congruence subgroups of our lattice (see Section \ref{section:automorphic}).
+In Section \ref{subsec:lattices-simply} we show that the congruence conditions on the lattices $\Lambda^p_{(\ast)}$ given in Theorem \ref{thm-simply-transitive} remove the non-trivial stabilizers of hyperspecial vertices, without losing the transitivity property.
+For our Mumford ($\MM$) and CMSZ ($\CC$) lattices, we manage to find congruence conditions which additionally ensure that no non-Ramanujan eigenvalues appear in the quotient of the building/tree by congruence subgroups of the lattice (see Section \ref{section:automorphic}).

 The various statements of strong approximation used in this paper are summarized in Section \ref{subsec:lattices-strong-approx}.
 There, we also give the proof of Example \ref{exa:X2q} and include a characterization of hyperspecial maximal compact subgroups.